Is Bursitis Busting Up the Joint?

 As you age, you can injure bursae more easily.
 The sacs become drier over the years.

-Also, damage happens from wear and tear in your joints over time.
+Also, damage happens from wear and tear in and around your joints over time.

 Are bursitis and tendinitis the same?